 A District/College employee reporting a recent incident of sexual assault, dating & domestic violence, or stalking should be advised to speak to her/his supervisor.
 A student should be directed to the College's Vice President of Student Services.
-Each also should be directed to the Peralta Sheriff Department for reporting or other options as appropriate.
+Each also should be directed to Marina Security Services for reporting or other options as appropriate.
 It is not the function of any campus representative to urge the victim/survivor to take a particular course of action.